Hi! Thanks for reading. This post looks better in our award-winning app, Tips & Tricks for iPhone.

-AR Quick Look landed as part of iOS 12 in late 2018, but most iPhone users are unlikely to know of its existence.
+AR Quick Look landed as part of iOS 12 in late 2018, but even now many users don’t know of its existence.
 Despite this, it’s an important step towards making augmented reality (AR) a mainstream proposition.

 Here’s a quick guide to AR Quick Look and how it can bring digital content to life before your very eyes.